Home | Who We Are | What We Support | Library | Events | Donations | Store

 Dear Friends,

-It's no secret that most native peoples are living in difficult situations.
-Many factors, including extreme poverty and the most detrimental aspects of Western ways are extracting ancient traditions that have served to provide a foundational sense of connection and place.
-I believe that if that continues to happen, we all lose, including those who come after we are long gone.
+It's no secret that most Native peoples are living in difficult situations.
+Many factors — including extreme poverty and the most detrimental aspects of western ways — are extracting ancient traditions that served to provide a foundational sense of connection and place.
+I believe that, if it continues to happen, we all lose, including those who come after we are long gone.

-As young people of Western culture also experience such learning opportunities, that ancient wisdom becomes a part of them.
+As people of western culture experience such learning opportunities, the ancient wisdom becomes a part of them.
 They, too, become Spirit Keepers, carriers of the sacred knowledge, and it informs the decisions they make upon returning home.
-The more the upcoming generations are exposed to these truths, the more influence those important values will have.
-And we all may remember who we are at the core — and live it.
+The more who are exposed to these truths, the more influence those important values will have.
+And we all may remember who we are at the core — and live with respect toward each other... and the planet.

-If you believe in the power of this vision of renewal, I ask you to entrain to our intent and support these programs.
+If you believe in this powerful vision of renewal, I ask you to entrain to our intent and support these programs.

 Carla Woody